-When you're trying to land your dream job, one of the toughest tasks you face is convincing the employer's Hiring Manager that you're the right person for it.
+When you're trying to land your dream job, one of the toughest tasks you face is convincing the Hiring Manager that you're the right person.
 For Hiring Managers, the stakes are higher than ever, with more people searching for employment, fewer available positions, and a limited hiring budget, these individuals must make every job placement count.

 5 Ways to Win The Job

 Fortunately, there are several steps you can take to convince a Hiring Manager to choose you.